This blog may contain affiliate links. Read our disclosure policy for more info.

 Here are the different tours you can choose from:

-On this tour, you’ll board a giant Ice Explorer vehicle to travel right onto Athabasca Glacier, where you can get out and walk around.
-You can even stop to fill your water bottle with fresh glacier water!
+On this 3-hour tour, you’ll board a giant Ice Explorer vehicle to travel right onto Athabasca Glacier, where you can get out and walk around.
+We even stopped to fill our water bottles with fresh glacier water!

-These tours don’t include transportation from nearby towns, so you’ll need to get yourself to the Columbia Icefields Discovery Centre on the Icefields Parkway.
+These tours don’t include transportation from nearby towns, so you’ll need to drive to the Columbia Icefields Discovery Centre on the Icefields Parkway.
 At the Discovery Centre, there is a large parking lot and this is where you’ll board the Ice Explorer bus to take you right onto the glacier.
-Although only about 1.5 hours in length, it is a good experience and one you can easily work into your day driving the Icefields Parkway.

-The cost is about $105 CAD per person and you should book in advance to secure your spot.
-These tours are VERY popular and often book out in advance.
-For a discount, book the Ice Explorer Tour and Skywalk Tour together in advance online.
+The cost is about $118 CAD per person and runs from May through mid-October.
+These tours are VERY popular and often book up far in advance.
+So, to secure your spot and experience one of my favorite areas of Alberta, book the Ice Explorer Tour and Skywalk Tour in advance here!

 Skywalk Tour